danyx23/goto-berlin-elm/slides/index.md

 ---

-## Undefined is not a function / NullReferenceException
+### Undefined is not a function / NullReferenceException

-## Elm does not have null/undefined
+* Elm does not have null/undefined
+* This kills a whole family of bugs

 ---

-## How can it represent missing values?
+### How can it represent missing values?

 ---

-## Dealing with optional values
+### Dealing with optional values

 ```elm
 type Maybe a